 PCBs are widely used in the electronics industry and are also cost-effective.
-It can assemble some of the most complicated circuits in small spaces while eliminating the risk that comes with loose connections.
-In industries that deal with PCB manufacturing, there exist several ways of making them coupled with the necessary machinery.
+It can assemble some of the most complicated circuits in small spaces while eliminating the risk of loose connections.
+In industries dealing with PCB manufacturing, there are several ways of making them coupled with the necessary machinery.
 But again, PCB etching can be done at home quickly.
 This article offers insightful information regarding DIY PCB etching while touching on steps to follow, tools that you may need, and safety measures, among others.

 1、Materials and Necessary Tools

 The following constitute some of the essential tools and materials you need to etch a PCB on your own.

 ♦ Drill machine